-A Title IX respondent is a person who is alleged to have committed sex-based discrimination, harassment, or related retaliation, or to have have acted in complicity with another who has.
+A Title IX respondent is a person who is alleged to have committed sex-based discrimination, harassment, or related retaliation, or to have acted in complicity with another who has.

-A Civil Rights respondent is a person who is alleged to have committed non-sex-based discrimination, harassment, or related retaliation, or to have have acted in complicity with another who has.
+A Civil Rights respondent is a person who is alleged to have committed non-sex-based discrimination, harassment, or related retaliation, or to have acted in complicity with another who has.